Contemplating today's Gospel

 “Ask the master of the harvest to send out laborers for his harvest”

-St. Josemaria Escriva wrote: “If we were consistent with our faith when we looked around us and contemplated the world and its history, we would be unable to avoid feeling in our own hearts the same sentiments that filled the heart of our Lord”, which would take us to a very generous apostolic task.
-But the disproportion amongst the crowds waiting for the preaching of the Good News of the Kingdom of God and the scarcity of ready workers to preach it, is quite evident.
-At the end of the text of the Gospel, though, Jesus gives us the solution: to ask the master of the harvest to send workers to his fields (cf. Mt 9:38).
+All of us, "if we were consistent with our faith," says Saint Josemaría Escrivá, "when we looked around us and contemplated the world and its history, we would be unable to avoid feeling in our own hearts the same sentiments that filled the heart of our Lord," which would lead us to a generous apostolic task.
+But the disproportion between the crowds awaiting the preaching of the Good News of the Kingdom and the shortage of workers is evident.
+Jesus gives us the solution at the end of the Gospel: pray to the Lord of the harvest to send out laborers into his fields (cf. Mt 9:38).

 Thoughts on Today's Gospel